 a.
 Lattice Towers and any guyed wires are prohibited.

 b.
-The proposed Tower shall be designed to allow for co-location of two (2) other carriers.
+The proposed Tower shall be designed to allow for collocation of two (2) other carriers.

 c.
 All Towers and required fencing shall be equipped with appropriate anti-climbing devices.

 d.
 The perimeter of the Tower and anchors shall be enclosed by a fence or wall at least six feet in height.